stfc/PSyclone/doc/transformations.rst

 The generic versions of these three transformations (i.e. ones that theoretically work for all API's) were given in the :ref:`sec_transformations_script` section.
-The API-specific versions of these codes are described in the API-specific sections of this document.
+The API-specific versions of these transformations are described in the API-specific sections of this document.

 Reductions
 ++++++++++